Dynamics 365 101: the ultimate overview of apps and modules

 One of the Marketing’s core functions is the creation of personalized, targeted email campaigns, based on customers’ previous contact and activities, through its dedicated email marketing service.
 Customizable, easy-to-use templates are also available to help businesses get started.

-The app’s native intelligence allows business to effectively target the right customers for their communications with dynamic list segmentation, lead scoring models, and automated insights for tracking lead engagement.
+The app’s native intelligence allows a business to effectively target the right customers for their communications with dynamic list segmentation, lead scoring models, and automated insights for tracking lead engagement.

 Event management capabilities are also included, so businesses can deliver self-service portals for conferences in events, and manage and deliver webinars.